OWASP/cornucopia/data/taxonomy-en/mastg-1.7.0/MASVS-CODE/MASTG-TEST-0044/index.md

 ## Make Sure That Free Security Features Are Activated

-Verify that the app have PIE and stack smashing protections enabled.
+Verify that the app has PIE and stack smashing protections enabled.

 > Please see: (https://mas.owasp.org/MASTG/tests/android/MASVS-CODE/MASTG-TEST-0044/)